 Communication and Language

 At Blanche Nevile we provide children with a rich linguistic environment and plenty of opportunity to learn and extend their spoken English and British Sign Language Skills.
-Sign Supported English is used at all times of the day and the children develop their joint attention and listening skills by learning to look between the speaker and the activity.
+We work closely with the Speech and Language Therapists to develop the children’s joint attention and listening skills, where appropriate.
 There is a heavy focus on role play and experiential learning, which allows children to use new vocabulary in meaningful situations.

 We offer lots of opportunities for children to develop their fine and gross motor skills.
 Large-scale movement are developed on the climbing frame and obstacle courses we have in the playground, during focus PE sessions and during Forest School visits to Highgate Woods, where children learn how to climb and scramble safely over fallen trees and logs.
-We get children ‘writing ready’ by developing arm and hand muscles during Dough Gym sessions, and they work on a good pencil grip by using tweezers, tongs, scissors and other one-handed tools.
+We get children ‘writing ready’ by developing arm and hand muscles through fine motor activities by using tweezers, tongs, scissors and other one-handed tools.
 The children are encouraged to think about what is needed to stay healthy and safe, such as eating well and using scissors and other equipment carefully, and are encouraged to become more independent in managing their own personal hygiene.

 Maths skills are developed in all areas of the room; from paying for items in our role play shop, to exploring capacity at the water tray.
 The children learn to count reliably from 1-20, carefully counting out objects as well as unmovable items such as claps or steps.
 They practice ordering numbers to 20 and finding 1 more and 1 less.
 They learn to add and take away practical situations using up to 10 objects and solve simple problems.
 They learn to name and describe shapes and make models and pictures using flat and solid shapes.